 How to submit an information quality correction request to MSHA:

-Persons who believe that MSHA has disseminated information that does not meet its guidelines, or those of the DOL or OMB and who wish to follow a formal complaint process, may send their complaint to Syed Hafeez, Deputy Director, Program Evaluation and Information Resources.
-Notification may be by email to Hafeez.Syed@dol.gov, telephone (202) 693-9753 - or sent directly to Mr. Hafeez at MSHA, 1100 Wilson Blvd, Arlington, VA 22209-3939.
+Persons who believe that MSHA has disseminated information that does not meet its guidelines, or those of the DOL or OMB and who wish to follow a formal complaint process, may send their complaint to Syed Hafeez, Director, Program Evaluation and Information Resources.
+Notification may be by email to Hafeez.Syed@dol.gov, telephone (202) 693-9753 - or sent directly to Mr. Hafeez at MSHA, 201 12th Street South, Arlington, VA 22202.

 Persons wishing to file a complaint relating to the quality of information disseminated by MSHA should: